GoogleCloudPlatform/monitoring-dashboard-samples/alerts/elasticsearch/README.md

 When red cluster status duration exceeds 5 minute, at least one replica shard is unallocated or missing.

 ## Red cluster status alert
-When red cluster status duration is exceeds minute, at least one primary shard is missing, and you are missing data.
+When red cluster status duration is exceeds 1 minute, at least one primary shard is missing, and data is missing.

-## High jvm memory heap usage alert
+## High JVM memory heap usage alert
-When the jvm heap ratio of heap used over max heap exceeds a threshold, then application's performance may start to degrade.
+When the JVM heap ratio of heap used over max heap exceeds a threshold, then application's performance may start to degrade.